 Different structures may be used by foreign corporations investing in Mexico as investment vehicles.
 A majority of economic activities in Mexico are available to international investors 100 percent under the Foreign Investment Law of 1993 and the North American Free Trade Agreement (NAFTA).
 The infrastructure and financial services industries, in particular, are generally reserved for Mexican investors and the government.
 The Mexican law governing commercial companies governs the formation of companies on a federal level, which means that the Mexican law governing commercial companies governs all company formations in Mexico.
 Working out a suitable structure for a company’s business operations in a new area (whether domestically or globally) is a critical problem for any business moving into a new location.

 A branch, often known as a branch office, is a geographical component of a larger organization that differs from the main or head office.
 A subsidiary is a firm that is majority-owned by another company.
 There are advantages and disadvantages to opening a subsidiary or branch office as part of worldwide growth.
 In general, a branch office is a less expensive and speedier choice.
 However, it entails significant compliance concerns for the organization as a whole.
 Any company pursuing international growth should look into all of the opportunities for establishing a presence abroad.
-In addition to open a branch vs. a subsidiary in Mexico, you can also rely on our lawyers for additional legal services.
+In addition to open a branch vs. a subsidiary in Mexico in 2024, you can also rely on our lawyers for additional legal services.
 For instance, our attorneys in Mexico can help you obtain citizenship in this country.

 Foreign direct investment (FDI) in Mexico